Get your sprouts out

 Dip the flat side of your sprouts into the paint.
 But wait!
 Not that much.
 Just a little bit of paint so you can see the pattern when you stamp it.
 You can always practice on a piece of scrap paper first.

 Stamp away!
 You can get creative with your own design.
 Lots of spots?
 Loads of colours?
 Go wild!

 Keep your spots as they are for a more traditional look.
 Or for a more ‘veggie’ design (veggie… edgy… oh we know, it’s awful) you can add some fun doodles with your pen.
-Suddenly your sprouts looks like Christmas lights… or even Royalty!
+Suddenly your sprouts look like Christmas lights… or even royalty!

 Did you know?

 Ever wondered why your little one hates sprouts?
 Well, it might not be their fault.

 They might have a pesky little gene called TAS2R38 – which makes Brussels sprouts and other cabbages taste bitter.
 Who knew!